githubdudu/AI-fortune-teller/backend/README.md

-# Backend Project Structure
+# ArcanaVerse Backend

-This directory contains the backend components for the application, organized into three main sections:
+This directory contains the backend components for the ArcanaVerse application, organized into three main sections:

 ## Directory Structure